 No matter where you take a tour, your guide has put considerable time and effort into learning the information.
 Usually, they also read, attend lectures, and do research so they can answer any questions knowledgeably.
 A tour guide almost always knows far more about their subject than they have time to say.
-I lead tours that cover history, art, geology, ghosts, architecture, disasters, crimes, and land making.
+I lead tours that cover history, art, geology, ghosts, architecture, disasters, crimes, civil engineering, important events, and land making.

 Guides in Different Flavors

 Tour guides also come in different flavors and there’s no right or wrong way.
 Some take a very academic approach, delivering the material like a college lecture.
 Others convey the information in a conversational way.
 A few are hams.
 I’m a storyteller.
 With me, you get the information plus gestures, accents, jokes, questions, and descriptions.
 I also define unfamiliar words for kids so they can follow the story.
 Two hours of that constitutes a performance.